Nicholas-Baron/little-lang/NOTES.md

 This entails a few things about the node classes:
 1. All nodes must override the `accept` member function.
 There is a `make_visitable;` macro to help with this.
-2. All data in a node must be public.
+2. All data in a node should be public.
 This allows visitors to easily access whatever they may need.
 3. All nodes must delete their copy constructors and assignment operators.
 There is a `non_copyable` macro to help with this.

 Note: Number 2 in the previous list may not be a permanent rule.